 Our Wellington workroom is where all of our designs come to life.

 Each garment is made to last.
 With a focus on timeless design that is cut with thought to best flatter the female form.

-We sample and produce our collections locally, working with small locally owned businesses and individuals for our supplies and manufacturing.
-We are committed to the ethical and sustainable production of our garments and are continuously working to improve our processes.
-We will be sharing more about our process, what goes on behind the scenes and our new sustainability initiatives over the coming months.
+We are committed to the ethical and sustainable production of our garments and are continuously working towards becoming a circular company.
+We will be sharing more about our roadmap to make this happen over the coming months.
 Stay tuned for updates!

 If you have any questions in the meantime, please don't hesitate to be in touch via the link below.

 Get In Touch

 |Size||Bust (cm)||Waist (cm)||Hips (cm)|